yroell/yroell.github.io/Research.md

 <img style="margin: 0px 0px 0px 20px;"
 src="https://user-images.githubusercontent.com/14020037/31912037-ea1b7b60-b7ff-11e7-8d9d-45236b6a0ead.jpg" width="595" />

-*The word clouds above were generated from my chapters in my thesis.
+*The word clouds above were generated from my manuscripts and thesis chapters.
 This page also has some of my favorite animal photos and a video I made on the fascinating things I saw while in the Galapagos.
 You can also watch this video on youtube by clicking [here](https://www.youtube.com/watch?v=WwUenFkAkG0).*

   <iframe width="560" height="315" src="https://www.youtube.com/embed/WwUenFkAkG0" frameborder="0" allowfullscreen></iframe>